1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches: Acknowledgments

-due to the fact that $s_b\,B = 0, s_{ab}\,\bar{B} = 0$.
-It is very interesting to note that the CF-type restriction: $B + \bar{B} + \dot{\bar{C}}\,C - \bar{C}\,\dot{C} = 0$ is a {\it physical} constraint on the quantum theory because it is an (anti-)BRST invariant quantity on a submanifold of the space of variables.
-This is why its imposition, {\it even} from outside, is allowed by the quantum theory.
-The geometrical interpretations for (A.2) and (A.3) can be provided in terms of some specific quantities that are defined on the (1, 2)-dimensional supermanifold.
-For instance, the equitation (A.2)states that the CF-type restriction is a {it sum} of supervariables that are derived after the impositions of BRST invariant restrictions (cf. Eq.
-(29)) {\it whose} translation along the $\bar \theta$ direction of the (1, 1)-dimensional {\it anti-chiral} super sub-manifold (of the general (1, 2)-dimensional supermanifold) is such that it leads to the {\it difference} of the ``time'' derivative of the CF-type restriction and the CF-type restriction {\it itself} (modulo some multiplying factors).
-Similar kind of explanation could be given for the equation (A.3), too.\\
+due to the observation that $s_b\,B = 0, s_{ab}\,\bar{B} = 0$.
+It is very interesting to note that the CF-type restriction: $B + \bar{B} + \dot{\bar{C}}\,C - \bar{C}\,\dot{C} = 0$ is a {\it physical} constraint on the {\it quantum} theory because it is an (anti-)BRST invariant quantity on a submanifold of the space of variables which is defined by the CF-type equation.\\

+We have provided the proof of the existence of the CF-type restriction in our Sec.
+6 by exploiting the virtues of symmetry consideration within the framework of ACSA to BRST formalism.
+We concentrate, in this Appendix, on an {\it alternative} proof of the existence of CF-type restriction by demanding the requirement of absolute anticommutativity of the conserved (anti-)BRST charges which is different from our discussions in Sec.
+6 where we have {\it first} imposed the CF-type retraction on the expressions for the conserved (anti-)BRST charges [cf. $Q_{(a)b}^{(5)}$] in Eqs.
+(51) and (52) to recast them in the {\it exact} forms w.r.t.
+BRST and anti-BRST symmetries which have enabled us to prove the absolute anticommutativity.
+To achieve the above goal in an alternative manner, we {\it directly} apply the BRST symmetry transformations $(s_b)$ on the expression for the conserved anti-BRST charge ($Q_{ab}^{(4)}$) as follows:

+It is evident, from the above, that {\it every} term on the r.h.s. is {\it zero} provided we impose the (anti-)BRST invariant CF-type restriction: $B + \bar B + \dot{\bar C}\, C - {\bar C}\, \dot C = 0$ from {\it outside}.
+In other words, the absolute anticommutativity of the (anti-)BRST charges [hidden in the expression $s_b Q_{ab}^{(4)} \equiv -\,i\,\{Q_{ab}^{(4)}, \, Q_b^{(4)}\} = 0$ on the l.h.s. of (B.1)] is true only in the space of variables where the CF-type restriction is satisfied.